Recommendations

 Holkham Hall

 On the sweeping North Norfolk coast, Holkham Hall is a known hotspot for herds of deer.
 See the stags and does that roam the land and explore the historic woodland full of wildlife.
-Holkham Hall is just a short way from the beach, where, if you’re lucky, you might spy a seal or two.
+The historic house is just a short way from the beach, where you might even spy a seal or two.

 11